freedomofpress/securedrop/docs/install.md

 ## Server Installation

 All three servers should already have Ubuntu Server installed.
+To follow these instructions you should know how to navigate the command line.

-SSH to the `Monitor Server` and download the latest version of SecureDrop.
-You can either get it from our git repository with `git clone https://github.com/freedomofpress/securedrop.git`, or you can use `wget` to download the latest tar.gz file from https://pressfreedomfoundation.org/securedrop.
+Download the latest version of SecureDrop to your workstation.
+You can either get it from our git repository with `git clone https://github.com/freedomofpress/securedrop.git`, or you can download the latest tar.gz file from https://pressfreedomfoundation.org/securedrop, and extract it.
+Then `scp` the `securedrop` folder to the home directory on the `Monitor Server`.

-The setup script needs the application PGP public key you created earlier, `securedrop.asc`.
-Plug in the USB stick that you copied it to into your workstation and copy it to the home directory of the `Monitor Server` using `scp`.
+The setup script needs the application PGP public key you created earlier, `SecureDrop.asc`.
+Plug in the USB stick that you copied it to into your workstation and `scp` it to the home directory of the `Monitor Server`.

-The run the setup script:
+Now SSH to the `Monitor Server`.
+When you're in, run the setup script:

     cd ~/securedrop
     sudo ./server_setup.sh